 Seeking treatment is a critical first step in recovering from addiction.
 But do you know what type of treatment is best for you?

-Drug addiction affects over 23.5 million Americans, and under 12% of those addicted get treatment.
+Drug addictions, referred to in the medical community as substance use disorders, affect over 23.5 million Americans, and under 12% of those addicted get treatment.
 Although detoxification and rehabilitation are essential to beating addiction, they are not the same.
 There is a difference between detox and rehabilitation, but both are essential to the journey of lasting recovery.

 What is a Detox Center?